-Centrally located along the East Coast, New Jersey is the most densely-populated state and boasts the largest warehouse and distribution market (and one of the largest office markets) in the country.
+Centrally located along the East Coast, New Jersey is the most densely-populated state and boasts the largest warehouse and distribution market as well as one of the largest office markets in the country.
 The Port of New York and New Jersey is the third largest port market in the U.S. and is the driver of significant space demand throughout the Garden State.
 Known for its concentration of pharmaceutical giants, as well as its role as an important secondary market for New York City’s financial sector, New Jersey offers extensive highway infrastructure and one of the mostly highly-trained workforces in the U.S.

 The commercial real estate market in northern and central New Jersey consists of more than 1.5 billion square feet of office, industrial and retail product.
 Geographically, the market encompasses Princeton to the southwest, Monmouth and Ocean counties along the New Jersey shoreline to the southeast, northbound up the Garden State Parkway, the New Jersey Turnpike and Interstate 287 through Bergen and Passaic Counties.